wesngu28/wesngu28.com/src/pages/projects/champion-viewer.md

 md: 'champion-viewer'
 ---

-Champion Viewer is a web app that allows you to input champions and then go through their skins, abilities, and see various information from them.
+Champion Vuer is a web app that allows you to input champions and then go through their skins, abilities, and see various information from them.
 The information is generated through Riot Games's Data Dragon API for general League of Legends content.

 ## Why